Call to Participate: Our Deepest Wounds Are Our Greatest Gifts – Vol.1 w/ Izzeddin Qassem

 Chrystalleni is invited to contribute to the curatorial, artistic and educational program of Ponto de Cultura VAV, and to support, document and creatively respond to the work of local cooperatives.
 Loizidou is supported in deepening her work in “εμψύχωση” (facilitation), learning from local practices of organisation and celebration.
 The residency aims to create skill and knowledge exchange around the underlying progressive as well as traditional and indigenous, social, ritual-artistic, economic or other “connective practices”, that create and hold communities together.
 In terms of its methodology, the work applies a gentle approach and vocabulary in response to contemporary eco-feminist theory and practice.
 It employs an occupational therapeutic method for collective art-making for all ages, and the passing down of traditional crafts.
 Finally it takes a radical pedagogical perspective for holding space for community.

-(2) The εμψύχωσης / facilitation of a mixed ages Connective Practice workshop leading into
+(2) The εμψύχωσης / facilitation of a mixed ages Connective Practice workshop leading into an exhibition

 (4) The production of a publication with documentation and translations in Greek, English and Portuguese.
+(Link to the Publication hosted by the Artistic Research Catalogue)

 Previous Ixodos Artistic Exchanges: